datawithdanny/8-week-sql-challenge/_pages/resources.md

 I am the first person to recommend reading the documentation for literally anything I'm working on - and SQL is no different!

-I found the best place to learn a lot of my own SQL knowledge, especially when I was learning on the job as a data analyst, was by reading the specific documentation for the specific dialect or implementation of SQL that I was working with.
+I found over time, the best place to learn a lot of my own SQL knowledge, especially when I was learning on the job as a data analyst, was by reading the specific documentation for the specific dialect or implementation of SQL that I was working with.

 There are many more implementations out there but these are the main few that might be worth learning without much practical work experience!